cyprienbrisset/nocta-wave/docs/architecture/overview.md

 1. Credentials encrypted with AES-256-GCM
 2. Encryption key stored in environment
-3. Decryption only happens in worker at runtime
+3. Decryption only happens in execution at runtime
 4. Credentials never logged or returned in responses
 5. Audit log for credential access